-3. Form and Timing of Designation.
-The producing party may designate documents as containing Confidential Information and therefore subject to protection under this 4837-7722-7294.1

-Order by marking or placing the words "CONFIDENTIAL - SUBJECT TO PROTECTIVE ORDER" (hereinafter "the marking") on the document and on all copies in a manner that will not interfere with the legibility of the document.
+- 3. Form and Timing of Designation.
+The producing party may designate documents as containing Confidential Information and therefore subject to protection under this Order by marking or placing the words "CONFIDENTIAL" and/or "SUBJECT TO PROTECTIVE ORDER," or such similar words (hereinafter "the marking") on the document and on all copies in a manner that will not interfere with the legibility of the document.
 As used in this Order, "copies" includes electronic images, duplicates, extracts, summaries or descriptions that contain the Confidential Information.
 The marking will be applied prior to or at the time of the documents are produced or disclosed.
 Applying the marking to a document does not mean that the document has any status or protection by statute or otherwise except to the extent and for the purposes of this Order.
 Copies that are made of any designated documents must also bear the marking, except that indices, electronic databases, or lists of documents that do not contain substantial portions or images of the text of marked documents and do not otherwise disclose the substance of the Confidential Information are not required to be marked.
-By marking a designated document as confidential, the designating attorney or party appearing pro se thereby certifies that the document contains Confidential Information as defined in this Order.

-- 4. Inadvertent Failure to Designate.
-Inadvertent failure to designate any document or material as containing Confidential Information will not constitute a waiver of an otherwise valid claim of confidentiality pursuant to this Order, so long as a claim of confidentiality is asserted within ten (10) days after discovery of the inadvertent failure. - 5.
+By marking a designated document as confidential, the designating attorney or party appearing pro se thereby certifies that the document contains Confidential Information as defined in this Order. - 4.
+Inadvertent Failure to Designate.
+Inadvertent failure to designate any document or material as containing Confidential Information will not constitute a waiver of an otherwise valid claim of confidentiality pursuant to this Order, so long as a claim of confidentiality is asserted within thirty days after discovery of the inadvertent failure. - 5.
 Depositions.
-Deposition testimony will be deemed confidential only if designated as such when the deposition is taken or within a reasonable time period after receipt of the deposition transcript.
-Such designation must be specific as to the portions of the transcript and/or any exhibits to be protected. - 6.
-Protection of Confidential Material.
+Deposition testimony will be deemed confidential only if designated as such when the deposition is taken or within thirty days after receipt of the deposition transcript.
+Such designation must be specific as to the portions of the transcript and/or any exhibits to be protected.

+6. Protection of Confidential Material.

 - (a) General Protections.
 Designated Confidential Information must be used or disclosed solely for purposes of prosecuting or defending this lawsuit, including any appeals, [or any other related legal proceeding brought by one of the parties to this litigation]. - (b) Who May View Designated Confidential Information.
-Except with the prior written consent of the designating party or prior order of the court, designated Confidential Information may only be disclosed to the following persons: - (1) The parties to this litigation, including any employees, agents, and representatives of the parties;1 - (2) Counsel for the parties and employees and agents of counsel; - (3) The court and court personnel, including any special master appointed by the court, and members of the jury; - (4) Court reporters, recorders, and videographers engaged for depositions; - (5) Any mediator appointed by the court or jointly selected by the parties; - (6) Any expert witness, outside consultant, or investigator retained specifically in connection with this litigation, but only after such persons have completed the certification contained in Attachment A, Acknowledgment and Agreement to be Bound; - (7) Any potential, anticipated, or actual fact witness and his or her counsel, but only to the extent such confidential documents or information will assist the witness in recalling, relating, or explaining facts or in testifying, and only after such persons have completed the certification contained in Attachment A;
+Except with the prior written consent of the designating party or prior order of the court, designated Confidential Information may only be disclosed to the following persons: - (1) The parties to this litigation, including any employees, agents, and representatives of the parties who have direct responsibilities regarding this litigation; - (2) Counsel for the parties and employees and agents of counsel; - (3) The court and court personnel, including any special master appointed by the court, and members of the jury; - (4) Court reporters, recorders, and videographers engaged for depositions; - (5) Any mediator appointed by the court or jointly selected by the parties; - (6) Any expert witness, outside consultant, or investigator retained specifically in connection with this litigation, but only after such persons have completed the certification contained in Attachment A, Acknowledgment and Agreement to be Bound; - (7) Any potential, anticipated, or actual fact witness and his or her counsel, but only to the extent such confidential documents or